-For accounts payable and accrued liabilities and promissory notes payable with a remaining life of less than one year, the book value amounts are equivalent to their fair values.
+Marketable securities are carried at fair value.
+For accounts payable with a remaining life of less than one year, the book value amounts are equivalent to their fair values.

-15. CAPITAL RISK MANAGEMENT
+16. CAPITAL RISK MANAGEMENT

 The Company's objectives for managing capital are: